Alexander Hamilton (Maryland doctor): Early life

 Hamilton was born in or near Edinburgh.
-His father was Dr. William Hamilton, professor of divinity and principal of the University of Edinburgh.
+His father was Dr. William Hamilton, Professor of Divinity and Principal of the University of Edinburgh.
 He was raised and educated as a member of the Scottish gentry.
 He emigrated to Maryland in 1738 and quickly set up his medical practice in Annapolis.

 Career

 Hamilton is known for his travel journal, Itinerareum, recording his journey in 1744 from Maryland, to York, Maine.
 The work has been widely cited by scholars of colonial America.
-Richard Bushman, for example, uses an incident of Hamilton observing and critiquing a fellow travelers behavior in an inn in order to demonstrate ideas surrounding gentility in colonial America.
+Richard Bushman, for example, uses an incident of Hamilton observing and critiquing a fellow traveller's behavior in an inn in order to demonstrate ideas surrounding gentility in colonial America.

 Hamilton also founded The Tuesday Club in 1745.
 This Annapolis-based social club included prominent men of the colonial Maryland community as both members and guests.
 Hamilton wrote a humorous account of the club's history in 1755, in which he gave its members comical pseudonyms and included caricatures and illustrations of memorable events; Hamilton even christened himself as Loquacious Scribble.
-Called The History of the Ancient and Honorable Tuesday Club: From the Earliest Ages Down to This Present Year, it was not published during Hamilton's lifetime.
+Entitled The History of the Ancient and Honorable Tuesday Club: From the Earliest Ages Down to This Present Year, it was not published during Hamilton's lifetime.
 The original manuscript is housed at the John Work Garrett Library of the Johns Hopkins University.

 Hamilton is known for his engaging and humorous writing style, regularly describing candidly his encounters with those he believed to be his social inferiors.
 His use of humor in these situations was a device common among the gentry of the time for describing impertinent, ill-judged manners.

 Later life

 In later life, Hamilton continued to build up his medical practice in Annapolis, Maryland while broadening the scope of his writing to include articles for the Maryland Gazette and the satirical History of the Ancient and Noble Tuesday Club, the finest humorous work of colonial America.

 He married Miss Margaret Dulany (daughter of Daniel Dulany the Elder) in May 1747, thereby joining one of Maryland's most powerful families.
-As a result of this new found social influence Hamilton successfully ran for a seat on the Annapolis Assembly, occupying it from 1753 to 1754.
+As a result of this new found social influence Hamilton successfully ran for a seat on the Annapolis Convention, occupying it from 1753 to 1754.

 Hamilton died on May 11, 1756, childless, at the age of 43, leaving all his possessions to his widow, Margaret Dulany Hamilton.
-Upon his death, a friend wrote in the Maryland Gazette, The death of this valuable and worthy gentleman is justly lamented...No man in his sphere, has left fewer enemies or more friends.
+Upon his death, a friend wrote in the Maryland Gazette "The death of this valuable and worthy gentleman is justly lamented...No man in his sphere, has left fewer enemies or more friends".